-If a trustee might be stealing from a trust, a trust fraud attorney is needed.
 The word “trust” has many meanings.
-It’s a noun, a legal creation allowing someone to benefit from another’s assets.
+As a noun, it means a legal creation allowing someone to benefit from another’s assets.
 It’s also a verb, meaning you believe a person is honest and will do as they say.
 One can’t exist without the other.
-When a person in charge of a trust uses it to their benefit, they violate the trust’s terms, and the trust others have in them.
-As a result, a beneficiary can sue the trustee.
+When a person in charge of a trust uses it to their own benefit, they violate the trust’s terms and the trust others have in them.
+These actions give a beneficiary a chance to sue the trustee.
+If you suspect trustee embezzlement, you need to hire a trust fraud attorney.

 There are many kinds of trusts that can reach different goals.
-They can be simple or complicated.
+They vary in complexity from quite simple to extremely complicated.
 They can be funded with minimal assets, substantial wealth, or in the future through your will.
-They all have in common these facts:
+Regardless, all share these traits:

 - A trust is a legal document.